 Graduate Student Writing Groups

-We are offering the following "accountability" groups.
+We are offering the following "accountability" groups in Spring 2018.
 This means that members set writing goals at the beginning of each meeting and use then the entire time to write.
 Each group is led by a trained writing group facilitator who is available for individual writing consultations as needed.

 Accountability Group #2 (Write Only): Tuesdays, 1-3pm, Anschutz 421